- Home

 Making pressed flower greeting cards is a wonderful way to save money, create something unique and personal for a loved one, and preserve some of your favourite flowers.

-There are also many other ways you can use pressed flowers in craft projects, such as to make lanterns, flower jewellery, and stained glass suncatchers.
+There are also many other ways you can use pressed flowers in craft projects, such as making lanterns, flower jewellery, and stained glass suncatchers.
 Check out this list of 10 amazing things you can do with pressed flowers from Greetings of Grace for more ideas.

 9. Garden kneeler

-For avid gardeners who spent a lot of time on their hands and knees weeding and planting, a garden kneeler can make the world of difference.
+For avid gardeners who spend a lot of time on their hands and knees weeding and planting, a garden kneeler can make the world of difference.

 This version from Redshed (above) has a soft filling to take the strain off your knees and make tasks that involve working close to the ground feel more comfortable.
 It also has a waterproof base (made of vinyl or oilcloth), so that you can place it on wet or damp grass without worrying about it getting soaked through.

 DIY garden kneelers are a great project for anyone who wants to utilise (or practise) their sewing skills.
-And, if you’re not into gardening yourself, it can still make a thoughtful gift for a loved one who is.
+And, if you’re not into gardening yourself, it can still make a thoughtful gift for a loved one.

 Because you’ll be measuring, cutting, sewing, and filling your garden kneeler yourself, you can customise it – choosing your own fabric patterns, thickness, and density – based on who it’s for.